 Martin Vetterli’s research activity focuses on electrical engineering, computer science and applied mathematics.
 Wavelet theory, image and video compression and self-organized communication systems are some of his favourite fields.
 His work has earned him numerous national and international awards, including the National Latsis Prize, in 1996.

-Martin Vetterli has published more than 170 journal articles and is co-author of three reference works.
-He is also the author of some five patents which have led to the creation of several startups from his laboratory, such as Dartfish or Illusonic, and to technology transfers through patent sales (Qualcomm).
+Martin Vetterli has published more than 180 journal articles and is co-author of three reference books.
+He is also the author of some fifty patents and patent applications which have led to the creation of several startups from his laboratory, such as Dartfish or Illusonic, and to technology transfers through patent sales (Qualcomm).